House approves reauthorization of Coastal Heritage Trail

 The bill moves to the Senate next.
 If passed and signed, the authorization would last until 2025, and make the trail eligible for federal funding.

-The Trail was established in 1988; it’s some 300 miles long, and passes wildlife refuges, lighthouses, a Civil War fort, and more.
+The Trail was established in 1988.
+It’s about 300 miles long, and passes wildlife refuges, lighthouses, a Civil War fort, and more.
 Previously, the National Park Service oversaw the Trail’s operations.

 The bill was introduced by Rep. Frank LoBiondo, R-2nd.